-Above all that, during the past two years, the Egyptian government renovated monumental worship houses from the Jewish, Christian, and Islamic eras, including the renovation of the 14th century Eliyahu Hanavi Synagogue in Alexandria.
-Under Mubarak and the Muslim Brotherhood rule, synagogues used to be regularly targeted by terrorist attacks motivated by extremist religious and political rhetoric.
+Above all that, during the past two years, the Egyptian government renovated monumental worship houses from the Jewish, Christian, and Islamic eras, including the renovation of the 14th-century Eliyahu Hanavi Synagogue in Alexandria.
+Under Mubarak and the Muslim Brotherhood's rule, synagogues used to be regularly targeted by terrorist attacks motivated by extremist religious and political rhetoric.

 Such official actions and cordial attitudes, and the factors resulting from and leading to them, are firsts in the Middle East region.
 In the recent past, thinking of holding a Holocaust remembrance event in Cairo, was a dream, due to the huge challenge posed by the widely spread culture of anti-Semitism and holocaust denial.

-Nevertheless, the latest round of Gaza war, in May 2021, led to a sharp decline in Egyptians’ support to normalizing ties with Israel, to stop at 12%, in similar survey conducted in November 2021.
-Ironically, this particular episode of war between Israel and Hamas enhanced cooperation and understanding on the level of political and intelligence leaderships of Egypt and Israel, especially after the crucial role that Egypt played in controlling the scene and applying ceasefire.
+Nevertheless, the latest round of the Gaza war, in May 2021, led to a sharp decline in Egyptians’ support for normalizing ties with Israel, to stop at 12%, in a similar survey conducted in November 2021.
+Ironically, this particular episode of war between Israel and Hamas enhanced cooperation and understanding on the level of political and intelligence leadership of Egypt and Israel, especially after the crucial role that Egypt played in controlling the scene and applying ceasefires.
 Meanwhile, around a quarter of Egyptians, in the 2021 survey, applauded the economic cooperation between Egypt and Israel, especially after Netanyahu left the Prime Minister’s position.

-One main factor for the increasing show of love among Arabs towards Israel, is the fact that most the countries of the Middle East agree that Iran, and its widely-spread militia and proxies, are the biggest threat to national and regional security.
-In addition, the new geopolitical reality of the region, which has been polarizing since the eruption of the Arab Spring revolutions, a decade ago, and reached a peak point by the US withdrawal from Afghanistan, last year, pushed the Israel-Palestinian conflict to the back burner.
+One main factor for the increasing show of love among Arabs towards Israel is the fact that most of the countries of the Middle East agree that Iran, and its widely spread militia and proxies, are the biggest threat to national and regional security.
+In addition, the new geopolitical reality of the region, which has been polarizing since the eruption of the Arab Spring revolutions, a decade ago, and reached a peak point with the US withdrawal from Afghanistan, last year, pushed the Israel-Palestinian conflict to the back burner.
 Meanwhile, it made security and economic cooperation with Israel a necessity to keep the Middle East region in balance.